Alhasanalkuhlani/PTG-PLM/README.md

 # PTG-PLM
 Implementation of PTG-PLM: Predicting Post-Translational Glycosylation and Glycation Sites Using Protein Language Models and Deep Learning.
 ## Environment Setup
 All the implementation done using Python 3.7.13 on Google Colab Pro (https://colab.research.google.com) with GPUs (RAM 16g) and high RAM (28G).
+Used packages installation can be done by:
 ```
 pip install -r requirements.txt
 ```